Loading...

 Projects

 • APVV-20-0184 Composite biomaterials with complex natural additives.
-2021 – 2024; principal investigator: Ľubomír Medvecký, Ing., PhD., responsible investigator of UVMP in Kosice Ján Danko, prof., DVM, PhD.
+2021 – 2024; principal investigator: Ľubomír Medvecký, Ing., PhD., responsible investigator of UVMP in Kosice Ján Danko, Prof., DVM, PhD.

 • APVV-20-0073 Chorioallantoic membrane - in vivo model for study of biocompatibility of materials.
-2021-2025; principal investigator: Eva Petrovová, prof., DVM, PhD.
+2021-2025; principal investigator: Eva Petrovová, Prof., DVM, PhD.

 • VEGA 1/0336/20 Utilization of biocements in cartilage and hard tissue regeneration, 2020-2023; principal investigator: Veronika Šimaiová, DVM, PhD.